Dream into Action

-Dream into Action is the second studio album by the English synth-pop musician Howard Jones.
-It was released on 15 March 1985 and reached No. 2 on the UK Albums Chart.
-The album also reached the top ten on the US Billboard 200, peaking at No. 10.
+Dream into Action is the second studio album by the English synth-pop musician Howard Jones, released in the UK on 15 March 1985.
+It reached number 2 on the UK Albums Chart and also reached the top ten on the US Billboard 200, peaking at number 10.
 The album achieved a gold certification in the UK and platinum status in the US and Canada.

 The album contains the hit singles "Things Can Only Get Better" (UK No. 6, US No. 5), "Look Mama" (UK No. 10) and "Life in One Day" (UK No. 14, US No. 19).
 Additionally, the track "No One Is to Blame" was re-recorded in a new arrangement for single release, reaching No. 16 on the UK singles chart and No. 4 on the US Billboard Hot 100 in 1986; this version was included on a later second European pressing of the album.
 The 1984 single "Like to Get to Know You Well" (UK No. 4) was included on the album's CD reissue (and is also on the US version of the vinyl album).
 A world tour accompanied the album's original release with Jones playing Wembley Arena and the O2 Academy Birmingham in the UK, and arena-size venues in the US, Europe and Japan.
 In 2010, a remastered edition of the album was issued alongside Jones' debut studio album Human's Lib (1984).